Skip to content

 - Additional requirements for IMG’s are:

-Pass on the CSA (first attempt)
+Pass on the Clinical Skills Assessment (first attempt)

 All applicants must have documentation of a minimum of three (3) months of direct patient care activity in the U.S. or Canada in the last four years; clinical observer experiences and non-clinical graduate (i.e. research), do not meet this requirement.